Do you have charges against you that result in a restraining order?

 Violating any of the above will be considered to be a misdemeanor and can come with penalties of up to one year in jail and/or $1000 in fines.

 Restraining orders are serious business and a defendant should not take the law into their own hands.
-Make sure to obtain the services of an attorney who can represent you in the court of law.
+Make sure to obtain the services of a skilled restraining order lawyer who can represent you in the court of law.